hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - a client-side vulnerability that targets other application users
   - inject malicious code (usually malicious links) into a database
   - used to <span style="color: #bb6600;">redirect users</sapn> to websites where attackers can steal data from them
+  - send malicious code through a web application to an unsuspecting user to request that the victims web browser executes the code

 - Buffer overflow